Logius-standaarden/BOMOS-Fundament/ch05_Deel2_EN.md

 * The quality of the standard leads to problems and dissatisfaction.
 * Suppliers that want to be certified so they can boost their profile.

-These subjects are discussed in detail in Part 2 - The Substantiation:
+These subjects are discussed in detail in Part 2 - The Elaboration:

 **[The organisational structure](https://logius-standaarden.github.io/BOMOS-Verdieping/index.html#de-ontwikkel-en-beheerorganisatie-activiteit-governance)**